Molniya orbit

 Figure 1: The Molniya orbit.
 Usually the period from perigee +2 hours to perigee +10 hours is used to transmit to the northern hemisphere.

 Figure 2: The SDS constellation, which uses satellites in a mixture of geostationary and Molniya orbits.
 The constellation of Molniya-orbiting satellites uses three satellites on different orbital planes, with apogees comparable to those of the geostationary satellites.

 A Molniya orbit (Молния, "Lightning") is a type of satellite orbit designed to provide communications and remote sensing coverage over high latitudes.
-It is a highly elliptical orbit with an inclination of 63.4 degrees, an argument of perigee of 270 degrees, and an orbital period of approximately half a sidereal day.
-The name comes from the Molniya satellites, a series of Soviet/Russian civilian and military communications satellites which have used this type of orbit since the mid-1960s.
-A variation on the Molniya orbit is the so-called Three Apogee (TAP) orbit, whose period is a third of a sidereal day.
+It is a highly elliptical orbit with an inclination of 63.4 degrees, an argument of perigee of 270 degrees, and an orbital period of about half a sidereal day.
+The name comes from the Molniya satellites, a series of Soviet/Russian civilian and military communications satellites that have used this type of orbit since the mid-1960s.
+A variation on the Molniya orbit is the Three Apogee orbit, whose period is a third of a sidereal day.

 The Molniya orbit has a long dwell time over the hemisphere of interest, while moving very quickly over the other.
-In practice, this places it over either Russia or Canada for the majority of its orbit, providing a high angle of view to communications and monitoring satellites covering these high-latitude areas.
+In practice, this places it over either Russia or Canada for most of its orbit, providing a high angle of view to communications and monitoring satellites covering these high-latitude areas.
 Geostationary orbits, which are necessarily inclined over the equator, can only view these regions from a low angle, hampering performance.
 In practice, a satellite in a Molniya orbit serves the same purpose for high latitudes as a geostationary satellite does for equatorial regions, except that multiple satellites are required for continuous coverage.

 Satellites placed in Molniya orbits have been used for television broadcasting, telecommunications, military communications, relaying, weather monitoring, early warning systems and classified surveillance purposes.